For DSCR borrowers evaluating Rochester: the metro carries strong rent-to-price ratios alongside low demographic momentum.

 Rochester has meaningful multi-unit inventory including SFR, 2-4 unit.
 Multi-unit DSCR pricing typically runs comparable to SFR with minor DSCR ratio adjustments.

-Top DSCR lenders for Rochester
+DSCR lenders active in Rochester

 Renovo Financial is the largest Chicago-based hard money lender.
 Founded 2011, they've closed thousands of loans across the Midwest and have particularly deep penetration in Chicago, Indianapolis, and Milwaukee.
 Strong relationships with the local broker community make them a default first-call for many Chicago investors.